bptlab/ark_automate/README.md

 - Node.js and npm
 - nodemon (`npm install nodemon -g`)

-And then install all dependencies with `npm install` in the server and client directory.
+And then install all dependencies with `npm install` in the server and frontend directory.

 ### Set up Heroku